-Root Cause Remedies was initiated to give a platform to the powerful work taking place in social and environmental movements in Hawaiʻi and around the world.
+Root Cause Remedies was initiated in 2020 to give a platform to the powerful work taking place in social and environmental movements in Hawaiʻi and around the world.

 In Hawaiʻi, we have two major print outlets—both outlets are vastly different from one another and possess their own unique audiences.
 In our experience as activists, we struggle in this landscape to garner attention for our causes and actions.
 We struggle to receive enough support to advance the movement and influence decision-makers.
 Last year, we saw a wave of urgent movements for aloha ʻāina all across the islands.
 These are the stories of our family and friends.
 These are the stories that need to be heard.